roob1y/Fittrack/BACKLOG.md

 - [ ] **Exercise swap** — add a Swap option inside `ExerciseDetailSheet` alongside the existing ⓘ button.
 Opens a filtered picker showing same-muscle alternatives limited to the user's declared equipment.
 Requires a substitution map in `program.js` keyed by muscle group and equipment type.

 - [ ] **Routine validation on import** — when a routine is added, flag any exercise requiring equipment not in the user's profile and offer an inline swap at that point rather than mid-workout.

+## Social Feed

+XL

+- [ ] **Social tab** — fourth bottom nav item.
+Activity feed showing workout completions, PB milestones and streak achievements from friends.
+Each post auto-generates from existing app events — no manual posting needed.
+Includes fire reaction and comments.
+- [ ] **Leaderboard** — weekly volume ranking among friends, surfaced inline in the feed.
+- [ ] **Milestone cards** — distinct post formats for PB and streak achievements.
+- [ ] **Challenges** — friend group challenges based on weekly volume or session count.
+- [ ] Requires backend — user accounts and shared database are a prerequisite.

+---

+## Profile Tab

+M

+- [ ] **Profile tab** — dedicated fifth nav item replacing the settings icon in the header.
+Houses social identity, personal stats, friends list and settings.
+- [ ] **Settings consolidation** — Settings moves inside Profile entirely, freeing up the header.
+- [ ] Exact content and relationship with the Body tab to be decided at build time.